wickman/pystachio/README.md

 generated objects, which is done exclusively with Mustache templates.
 As such, Mustache templates are first class citizens in Pystachio.

+This project is unrelated to the defunct Javascript Python interpreter.

 ## Overview ##